Buying Something? This New Study Says You’ll Probably Use a Credit Card

 One way to do this: Sign up with a free service like Credit Sesame, which can help you search for smart credit cards, ones that might best benefit your lifestyle.
 It also lets you see your credit score and offers tips for reducing your debts.

 Another option: With a cash-back rewards card, you can get paid for every dollar you spend.
 We recommend checking out the Barclaycard CashForward World MasterCard.
-You’ll earn 1.5% cash back, plus a $200 bonus for signing up.
+You’ll earn 1.5% cash back, plus a $200 bonus for signing up if you spend $1,000 in the first 90 days of having the card.

 Here’s a list of 10 reasons you should use a credit card instead of cash.
 Remember, though: To avoid spending lots of your hard-earned money on interest, pay off your balance every month.